 Once installed, you can find the module’s files at C:WindowsSystem32WindowsPowerShellv1.0ModulesHyper-V. Its location will ensure that the module is automatically loaded every time PowerShell starts up.
 That means that you don’t need to use Import-Module — you can start right away with your scripting.

 If you browse through and look at the files a bit, you might notice that the PowerShell module files reference a .DLL.
 This means that this particular PowerShell module is a binary module.
 Microsoft wrote it in a .Net language and compiled it.
 Its cmdlets will run faster than they would in a text-based module, but you won’t be able to see how it does its work (at least, not by using any sanctioned methods).

-Starting with Windows 10 and Windows/Hyper-V Server 2016, there’s an all-new version 2.0.0 of the Hyper-V PowerShell module.
+If you are using Windows 10 and Windows/Hyper-V Server 2016 or 2019, there’s an all-new version 2.0.0 of the Hyper-V PowerShell module.
 That’s a good thing, right?
 Well, usually.
 The thing is, the 2012 and 2012 R2 versions aren’t going away any time soon, and we still need to control those.
 Version 2 of the PowerShell module will throw an error when you attempt to control these down-level systems.
 The good news is that you can work around this limitation fairly easily.
 If you browsed the folder tree on one of these newer OS releases, you may have noticed that there is a 1.1 folder as well as a 2.0.0 folder.
 The earlier binary module is still included!

 So, does that mean that you can happily kick off some scripts on those “old” machines?
 Let’s see: